Protecting Your Interests Concerning Maintenance Or Spousal Support Issues

 Maintenance must be analyzed carefully and knowledgeably.
 Cash flow of both parties and the identification of income sources and amounts for each party will be considered in the analysis.
 Our family law group understands this often complicated and challenging divorce issue.
 We work with our clients in developing a case for or against maintenance claims, in discussing strategic options, and in developing reasonable settlement ranges.

-At Pines Bach, our family law group has the depth of experience necessary to assess the results our clients need when maintenance is an issue.
+At Pines Bach LLP, our family law group has the depth of experience necessary to assess the results our clients need when maintenance is an issue.
 Our understanding of how these determinations are made allows us to develop and present strong cases to assist our clients and protect their financial interests.
-Our ability to generate positive results has helped our attorneys earn various types of professional recognition year after year, including being selected for inclusion in the American Academy of Matrimonial Lawyers (AAML), Super Lawyers and Best Lawyers in America as well as receiving AV Preeminent* ratings from Martindale-Hubbell’s peer review rating system, the highest available rating.
+Our ability to generate positive results has helped our attorneys earn various types of professional recognition year after year, including being selected for inclusion in the American Academy of Matrimonial Lawyers (AAML), Super Lawyers as well as receiving AV Preeminent* ratings from Martindale-Hubbell’s peer review rating system, the highest available rating.

 Family Law Attorneys Serving Madison and All of Wisconsin

-For skilled representation that can help you achieve maintenance outcomes that are financially sound and fair, turn to Pines Bach.
+For skilled representation that can help you achieve maintenance outcomes that are financially sound and fair, turn to Pines Bach LLP.
 To schedule an initial consultation, call 608-807-0752 or toll free at 866-443-8661, or contact us online.

 *AV®, BV®, AV Preeminent® and BV Distinguished® are registered certification marks of Reed Elsevier Properties Inc., used under in accordance with the Martindale-Hubbell certification procedures, standards and policies.
 Martindale-Hubbell is the facilitator of a peer-review rating process.
 Ratings reflect the anonymous opinions of members of the bar and the judiciary.
 Martindale-Hubbell® Peer Review Ratings TM fall into two categories – legal ability and general ethical standards.